Following on from a successful 2017: Leoni sets course for sustained, profitable growth

 Along with the additional sales, improved operating performance – especially that of the Wiring Systems Division – also exerted a positive effect on earnings.
 Even when adjusted for all non-operational factors, consolidated EBIT grew by a substantial 29 percent to EUR 207 million in 2017 (previous year: EUR 161 million).
 Consolidated net income increased from EUR 12 to 144 million.
 Accordingly, Leoni intends to propose to shareholders at the Annual General Meeting to pay a dividend of EUR 1.40 (previous year: EUR 0.50) per share.

 “Leoni successfully completed its 2017 anniversary year.
 We generated strong organic growth while raising profitability and investing in our continued expansion.
 We simultaneously formulated a new Group strategy.
-It ensures that Leoni proactively participates in shaping such future topics as digitalization, electromobility and autonomous driving, and that it supports its customers with intelligent solutions,” said Karl Gadesmann, CFO and spokesperson for the Board of Directors of Leoni AG, during the balance sheet press conference.
+It ensures that Leoni proactively participates in shaping such future topics as digitalization, electromobility and autonomous driving, and that it supports its customers with intelligent solutions,” said Karl Gadesmann, CFO and spokesperson for the Executive Board of Leoni AG, during the balance sheet press conference.

 Wiring Systems Division: order receipts at record level